 As the sun sets, Universal Orlando opens the French Quarter Courtyard.
 Guests can enjoy music from authentic New Orleans bands while chowing down on some authentic Cajun cuisine.

-The courtyard officially opens up at 4 PM and will be open every night during Mardi Gras.
+The courtyard, which is located in the New York section of the park, officially opens up at 4 PM and will be open every night during Mardi Gras.

 Parade performers will be out and about around the Courtyard before the parade starts for some fun, dancing, and photos!